basecore/hideme-vpn-manager/README.md

 * 🎨 **Modern Brand Design:** Matches the official hide.me dark mode aesthetics (Deep Navy & Bright Turquoise).
 * 🚀 **Zero-Setup Auto-Installer:** Checks if the hide.me CLI is installed upon startup.
 If not, it automatically downloads and installs it for you.
 * 🔄 **Smart Updates:** Built-in version checker pings the GitHub API to notify you of CLI updates and installs them with one click.
-* 🎲 **Random Server Picker:** Instantly connect to a random free server without having to choose manually.
+* 🌍 **Visual Server Selection:** Easily pick your desired location using intuitive country flags (e.g., 🇩🇪, 🇫🇷, 🇺🇸) or hit the **Random Server Picker** to instantly connect to a random free server.
 * 🔀 **Intelligent Split Tunneling (-s):** Automatically detects your local home subnet (e.g., `192.168.178.0/24`) so you can stay connected to your NAS, Home Assistant, and local printers while the VPN is active.
-* 🛑 **Safe Auto-Disconnect:** When you close the app, it automatically safely disconnects the VPN and restores your original DNS and routing tables to prevent internet dropouts.
+* 🛑 **Safe Close Warning:** If you accidentally close the app while connected, it prompts a safety warning to prevent you from suddenly browsing unprotected.
+Once confirmed, it safely disconnects and restores your routing tables.
 * 🛡️ **1-Click Security Filters:** Toggle ad-blockers, malware protection, tracking protection, and forced SafeSearch directly from the UI.
-* 🌍 **Live IP & Geolocation:** Displays your current IP address and physical location (City, Country) in real-time.
+* 📍 **Live IP & Geolocation:** Displays your current IP address and physical location (City, Country) in real-time.
+* 🐧 **Linux OS Guard:** Prevents accidental crashes if the script is run on Windows or macOS by displaying a clean UI notification.

 ---